 Typical male loneliness takes two forms – external and internal loneliness.

 Externally – Men have few close friends with whom they can have fun with, find support, and generally feel accepted.
-A 2021 poll from Survey Center on American Life found that men with “no close friends” quintupledfrom 3% in 1990 to 15% today.
+A 2021 poll found that men reporting no close friends has quintupled since 1990from 3% in 1990 to 15% today.
 Similarly, while 15% of men report having 10+ close friends, this is down from 40% in 1990.
 While some of this is certainly due to the recent pandemic, a stream of articles have been penned over the past decade about this steady trend.

 Psychologists call this lack or even inability to open up with others alexithymia, literally meaning “no words for emotions”.
 And all too often, this is exactly what I see with clients.
 Frequently when I start working with a new client, I’ll ask him something like, “And what came up for you?
 What emotions?” after he describes a stressful, or even traumatic event.
 And then he’ll reply, “nothing much” or even “I don’t know.”
 For many of us, simply accessing our emotions or finding words for them can be a challenging task.

 On top of this, even if we can find the words, too often society punishes men for emotional vulnerability.
 Most guys nod when I say that happiness and anger are the only emotions we’re “allowed” to share.
-And not only is fear and sadness criticized or dismissed, but both men and women often value a man insofar as he is strong, confident, reliable, assertive, independent, successful, and so on.
-In a recent SheKnows survey, 76% of men and 84% of women admit to using phrases like “man up” and “be a man” towards boys.
+Fear and sadness get dismissed, and both men and women often reinforce this dismissal.
+In a SheKnows survey, most men and women admitted regularly saying ‘man up’ or ‘be a man.’sheknows.com/parenting/articles/1078225/boys-and-gender-stereotypes/”>“man up” and “be a man” towards boys.

 The Fall Out

-While mental health is complex and has many contributing factors, this loneliness and emotional inhibition feeds into the other issues that my clients grapple with
+Loneliness and emotional suppression drive much of men’s mental health struggles.schematherapyonline.com/emotional-inhibition/”>emotional inhibition feeds into the other issues that my clients grapple with

 ·Relationships – It’s almost a truism that communication is necessary for any healthy couple.
-But for men who are taught to be competitive and how to win, instead of how to compromise and speak vulnerably, creating deeper connection after conflicts can feel impossible.
-For men struggling with their emotions, too often the outcome is either avoiding any real discussions or shifting into the only emotion they know: anger.
+Men taught to compete and win, rather than compromise and connect, struggle with close relationships.
+For men struggling with emotions, the common pattern is either avoidance or explosive outbursts.
 Both options always lead to increasing disconnection and conflict.

 Anger – This important emotion, when coming up and expressed in a healthy way, is key to motivating us to challenge injustices in our lives.
 However, too often anger comes up as a secondary emotion, meaning that even though it’s what’s being expressed, it’s really covering up a more basic emotion at the root of the issue, usually sadness or fear.
-Without the ability to get in touch with these deeper emotions, or possibly fear of expressing them directly, men never address the real issue and instead turn to anger.
+Without access to deeper emotions, or fear of expressing them, men default to anger.

-Depression – With few people to turn to, and often no one to even see the sadness and fear that stews deep down, many men’s loneliness turns to hopelessness.
-And since depression often to leads to self-isolation or presents itself as irritability, especially in men, this can often create a deadly feedback loop.
+Depression: With few people to turn to and sadness going unseen, it compounds.
+Depression often leads to self-isolation or presents as irritability.nimh.nih.gov/health/publications/men-and-depression”>presents itself as irritability, especially in men, this can often create a deadly feedback loop.
 Sadness leading to isolations and/or anger that pushes people away, feeding the root causes of the lonely depression itself.
-Given that men are also much less likely to see a therapist, it’s sad but understandable why men are more than 3x as likely, compared to women, to die by suicide, nearly 80% of all deaths.
+Given that men are less likely to seek therapy, suicide rates remain alarmingly high.org/suicide-statistics/”>more than 3x as likely, compared to women, to die by suicide, nearly 80% of all deaths.

 Anxiety –Whether it’s competition with other men or the pressure from all sexes to appear confident and successful, many men live with constant fear that they won’t be good enough.
 And given the lonely nature of male friendships and focus on independence, making a mistake is only on you.
-Even if a client is engaged and confident, the constant lonely competition they’re being judged on often adds a layer of anxiety to virtually every life goal and relationship.
+Even a confident client carries anxiety about performance and worthiness.lovingatyourbest.com/links/”>relationship.

 Substance Abuse – Alone and trying to deal with anger, sadness, anxiety, and shallow relationships, it’s no wonder men try to numb the pain of these emotions through drug use.
 In the US, men are much more likely to use almost all illicit drugs, and this use is more likely to result in overdose deaths or emergency room visits.
 Healthy coping mechanisms, like sharing the emotional pain they’re carrying or relying on close friends for support, are too often unavailable or feel, given how we’re raised, to be impossible.